Healogics Data Privacy and Protection Policy

 (Collected only for specified, explicit and legitimate purposes)

-- You cannot use Personal Data for new, different or incompatible legitimate purposes from that specified when it was first obtained unless you have informed the Data Subject of the new purposes and they have Consented where necessary.
+- You cannot use Personal Information for new, different or incompatible legitimate purposes from that specified when it was first obtained unless you have informed the Data Subject of the new purposes and they have Consented where necessary.

 2.5 Data Minimisation